Jamaica Bay: Seaport proposals

 The plans were revived by 1927.
 At the time, the docklands were expected to gain a connection to the Long Island Rail Road.
 Planners wanted to create a spur of the Bay Ridge Branch south to Flatlands, with two branches to Canarsie and Mill Basin.
 A connection to Staten Island would be built via the planned Staten Island Tunnel, which would in turn allow freight to be delivered and shipped to the rest of the continental United States.
 By 1928, the Barren Island Airport was being constructed on the bay's west shore, and advocates for the seaport project were pushing the city to construct the docklands simultaneously.
 The Port Authority of New York and New Jersey offered to build the new railroad link for $2 million and lease it to the city.
-In 1930, the city approved of a report recommending the acquisition of a right-of-way for a proposed LIRR branch to Paerdegat Basin.
+In 1930, the city approved of a report recommending acquisition of a right-of-way for a proposed LIRR branch to Paerdegat Basin.
 The railroad would connect to the New York Connecting Railroad, which would then connect to the national railroad system at large.
 Dredging Paerdegat Basin was a key part of the plan, as it would allow easier access for ships headed to Canarsie.
 As part of the updated proposal, two artificial islands for shipping operations would be built in Jamaica Bay.

 In January 1931, the New York City Board of Estimate approved a plan to build railroads on both sides of Paerdegat Basin, connecting the LIRR to Canarsie Pier to the east and to Floyd Bennett Field to the west.
 By that time, the city had spent $10 million, and the federal government $2 million, toward improving the bay for a proposed seaport district.
 Supporters of the new proposal included Mayor Jimmy Walker, President of Aldermen Fiorello La Guardia, City Comptroller Charles Berry, and Brooklyn's and Queens' borough presidents.
 New Jersey opposed the Jamaica Bay project, since it wanted to build the competing Port of Newark.
 There was enough federal money for both projects, though.
 However, Robert Moses, the New York City Parks Commissioner at the time, was critical of the seaport project.
 He instead proposed a series of parks and parkways around New York City, including Belt Parkway along the northern and western shores of Jamaica Bay.
 Under Moses's leadership, the New York City Department of Parks and Recreation moved to convert much of the Jamaica Bay area into a city park.
 In 1949, the New York City Board of Estimate approved Moses's proposal, ending all plans for the seaport project.
 The only thing that was completed was the dredging of Paerdegat Basin to a 16 ft depth.
 In the 1950s and 1960s, much of the city-owned land around the basin was sold off to private developers.